asterizk/apod-grabber/README.md

  - Very much a work in progress!
 Please be patient/forgiving.
 If something doesn't look right, please [browse the existing issues](https://github.com/asterizk/apod-grabber/issues) or [file a new one](https://github.com/asterizk/apod-grabber/issues/new)

 # TODO:
+ - Create a lighter region under textbox to make it more readable in event of a busy background
  - Get rid of apodosa.sh if possible
  - Decide install location in order to get rid of home directory dependency in `dependencies/com.krishengreenwell.apod.plist`
  - Create installer